SanthoshDhandapani/AndroidFragmentsBenchmarking/README.md

 <h3>Average Memory Consumption: 2.87 MB<h3>
 <hr/>

-<h2>When views are used in a fragment and then it is implemented in Activity.</h2>
+<h2>2) When views are used in a fragment and then it is implemented in an Activity.</h2>
 <pre>Class Name : MyApplication</pre>
 <code>
  public boolean loadAsFragments = false;